 calling conventions—each paramter will become optional, with an

-, unless you specify your
+implicit default of :undefined, unless you specify your

 own default.
-A &rest
+A &rest clause is allowed, but

-and &optional
+&key and &optional can't be

 used.